• Courses

 If you have given different names to Data Layer Variables, then enter those exact names in the GA event tag’s settings.

-In triggering section of the tag, click anywhere and add the Custom Event trigger we’ve created in the previous chapter of this blog post.
+In the triggering section of the tag, click anywhere and add the Custom Event trigger we’ve created in the previous chapter of this blog post.

 #4.
 Let’s test